derekja/espcam/README.md

 Some more detail on the YOLO family of detectors can be found here: https://www.v7labs.com/blog/yolo-object-detection

 And some detail on training the models and writing new detectors here: https://www.freecodecamp.org/news/how-to-detect-objects-in-images-using-yolov8/

+A nice example from a student in my lab is here: https://github.com/sofiiak13/OpenCV (this is the one that needs something lower than python 3.12, but higher than 3.9)